Business Setup in Sharjah | Flyingcolour

 Long before there was oil, long before there was industry, there was agriculture.
 The activity has played a vital role in Sharjah’s economy for well over two millennia.
 The numbers paint a true picture, with over 4,000 farms in the Al Dhaid region alone growing a wide variety of produce, from alfalfa greens to traditional dates, lime trees, strawberries, guava, mangoes, oranges and grapefruit.

-But what drives Sharjah today is industry, and the Emirate is widely regarded as the industrial heartland of the UAE, accounting for more then 40% of the country’s industrial GDP.
+But what drives Sharjah today is industry, and the Emirate is widely regarded as the industrial heartland of the UAE, accounting for more than 40% of the country’s industrial GDP.
 Its excellent geographic location and impressive logistical, warehousing and distribution advantages have helped spur industrial growth at break-neck speed.

 An exciting development in the Emirate’s economic scenario has been the emergence of the Sharjah Airport International Free Zone (SAIF Zone) and the development of the Hamriyah Free Zone (HFZA).
 Developed with the primary objective of boosting foreign investment and trade, the Free Zones venture has been a wildly successful one, with SAIF in particular being cited as the fastest developing Free Zone in the region.